oggewallgren/MATMOD-Modules/Problem Modules/Module1.md

   - This seems like an approximate equation as the equation is very simple and a calculation like this should be more advanced.
 Especially considering the shape of the object.
   - this is a quadratic equation.
 * $weight = C* length^3$  (the constant C should be chosen depending on type of object e.g. persons, dogs, cars)
   - Feels like a weak estimate of a weigth.
 Especially considering the constant $C$.
 For example. compare a chihuahua and a pug.
-THey are both the same length but obviously not the same weight.
+They are both the same length but obviously not the same weight.
   - Since the length is cubed, the weigth will have a large variance for change in length.
 * $P[\text{getting heads when tossing a coin}] = 1/2$
   - This we know to be true as long it is a fair coin.
 It has two sides with equal chance of getting chosen.
 Since we're dealing with probability, testing this out would probably not result in a 50/50 result.
 But as sample size increases we would get closes to $1/2$.